 Both WP Engine and Bluehost offer simple and intuitive dashboards and control panels.
-WP Engine’s dashboard is a completely custom design created with effective use in mind.
-Bluehost uses a customized version of cPanel, which is also very easy to use and may already be familiar to some users.
+While WP Engine’s dashboard is completely custom, created with effective use in mind, Bluehost offers a mix of its own custom user interface +cPanel.

 Is Bluehost cheaper than WP Engine?

 Yes, Bluehost is cheaper than WP Engine.
-Bluehost’s shared hosting plans start at $2.95/month for the Basic plan, and their most expensive plan, Pro, is $13.95/month.
+Bluehost’s shared hosting plans start at $2.95/month for the Basic plan, Plus and Choice Plus plans are both $5.45/month, and their most expensive plan, Pro, is $13.95/month.
 As for WP Engine, its plans start at $22.50/month and go all the way up to $217.50/month for shared hosting plans alone.